 morena strategies is a woman of color owned, collaborative community lawyering and consulting practice that recognizes the incredible power existing within communities of color and of lower-income.
-We seek to catalyze, amplify and fortify that power in collaboration with community to advance self-determination and build power.
+We seek to catalyze, amplify and fortify that power in collaboration with community to advance self-determination and build movement towards positive change.

 Established in 2018, morena strategies grew out of the firsthand needs its founder, Rémy De La Peza, witnessed after over 10 years in the nonprofit sector.
 Grassroots organizations and advocates are frequently in need of technical support and additional capacity to respond to immediate challenges or plan for sustainable futures.